Ghost Typing Your Way to Hollywood

 }

-if let label = label, let attributedText = label.attributedText {
+guard let label = label, let attributedText = label.attributedText else {

 timer.invalidate()